RoshchinM/de_zoomcamp_2024_UCL_2016-2022/README.md

 ### 5) DBT cloud

-Go to https://www.getdbt.com/ and creates a free account.
+Go to https://www.getdbt.com/ and create a free account.
 After creating your account you need to create your project following the instructions:

-1. Choose a name in Name your project option.
+1. Choose a name in the Name your project option.

 ![dbt_create](https://github.com/RoshchinM/de_zoomcamp_2024_UCL_2016-2022/blob/main/assets/11_dbt_create.png)

-2. In Choose a connection, select BigQuery, add github connection, create dev, prod enviroments
+2. In Choose a connection, select BigQuery, add GitHub connection, create dev, and prod environments

 3. Run cloud IDE.
 Click initialize DBT project